Wang-RJ/catMutations/README.md

 # catMutations

-Reproducing figures in our study of mutation in 11 trios of the domestic cat
+Reproducing figures in our study of mutations in 11 trios of the domestic cat